-Individually, an attic fan and a whole house fan each have about the same sound level.
+Individually, an attic and a whole-house fan have about the same sound level.
 But when installed, there is a greater separation between the attic fan and the living space, plus attic insulation may act as soundproofing.
-This means that an installed attic fan will be quieter than an installed whole house fan.
+This means an installed attic fan will be quieter than a whole-house fan.

 Ease of Operation

 Attic fans turn on and off automatically.
-A thermostat located in the attic, often with a wide temperature range (from 60- to 120-degrees F, for instance), sends a signal to the fan to turn on when the preset temperature is reached.
+A thermostat in the attic, often with a wide temperature range (from 60 to 120 degrees F, for instance), sends a signal to the fan to turn on when the preset temperature is reached.

-A whole house fan is turned on and off by the user.
-Windows and screened doors must first be opened, then the fan turned on.
-The fan may have a pull cord that drops from the ceiling or it may be operated with a wall switch.
+A whole-house fan is turned on and off by the user.
+Windows and screened doors must first be opened; then, the fan is turned on.
+The fan may have a pull cord that drops from the ceiling or is operated with a wall switch.

 Best for Ease of Operation: Attic Fan

 An attic fan operates seamlessly and in the background.
-It doesn’t need to be adjusted by the user unless the user wants to change the temperature setting.
+It doesn’t need to be adjusted unless the user wants to change the temperature setting.
 Windows and doors do not need to be opened or closed.

 Cost of Product and Installation

-Both attic fans and whole house fans require an electrician to route an electric cable into the attic and to hardwire the power to the unit.
+Both attic fans and whole-house fans require an electrician to route an electric cable into the attic and hardwire the power to the unit.

 Both gable-mount and roof-mount attic fans cost from $75 to $225.
 Shutter-style attic fans that replace existing gable vents cost $200 to $400.

-Most whole house fans are rated between 1,500 and 7,000 CFM.
-Lower-velocity whole house fans that blow directly into the attic and which have no attached vents cost from $200 to $400.
-Higher velocity fans with attaching vents cost from $800 to $1,600.
+Most whole-house fans are rated between 1,500 and 7,000 CFM.
+Lower-velocity whole-house fans that blow directly into the attic and have no attached vents cost $200 to $400.
+Higher velocity fans with connecting vents cost from $800 to $1,600.